mar-foo/unimi-cli/README.md

 - `university-cli -c` check for videos that were not downloaded
 - `university-cli -d` prompt for a video to download (uses `dmenu`)
 - `university-cli -D` download all of the .mp4 files found on the webpage
+- `university-cli -s [SPEED]` set speed of the download (has to be set as first option to work), possible values are 'fast' or 'slow'
 - `university-cli -v` prompt for a video to stream (uses `mpv`)
 - `university-cli -h` prints usage information

+Regarding the `-s` option: the 'fast' method uses youtube-dl's default encoding, output files will be bigger in size but will be encoded faster; on the other hand the 'slow' method uses `ffmpeg` with the options specified [here](https://wiki.studentiunimi.it/guida:scaricare_videolezioni_ariel) which will result in smaller files but will require more time to encode.
+If no option is specified the default value is 'fast'.

 # Example usage
 Using the same example directory ~/Documents/University/Videos, to view a video lesson you would run: